California's Great America: Hometown Square

 Hometown Square was annexed into Celebration Plaza, but was restored to a separate area later.
 Transportation within the park was provided by the perimeter railroad, which had one station in Hometown Square adjacent to Carousel Columbia connecting to a second station in County Fair where the Psycho Mouse roller coaster is today, and also by the trolley system, which ran in a square loop around the eponymous square in front of the Great America Theater, routed via Carousel Plaza through Orleans Place, where it terminated in another loop near where the Flying Eagles ride is today.

 After the park's perimeter railroad and trolley were removed, the Hometown Square area was combined with Celebration Plaza by 2003; the areas were divided again by 2021.

 Orleans Place

 Orleans Place was renamed Pavilion Plaza at one point, reflecting its entrance to the picnic area named Great America Pavilion.
 Originally, Orleans Place extended from Celebration/Carousel Plaza to a covered bridge leading to Yankee Harbor and was divided in half by the perimeter railroad; the portion south of the railroad (including the trolley station/loop and the Orleans Orbit and Rip Roaring Rapids rides, approximately where Pizza Orleans is today) was annexed into All American Plaza when that area was formed by consolidating Yankee Village and Yukon Territory by 2003.
-The site of the trolley station/loop is now marked by the "1950s gazebo" in All American Corners.
+The site of the trolley station/loop is now marked by the "1950s gazebo" in All American Corners. as a result of this land separation, the 'Orleans Orbit' was renamed, now being located in ' all American Corners' the ride is now known as simply 'Orbit.'